donut-party/donut-docs-site/content/docs/system/tutorial/03-component-references.md

 similar to relative paths on a file system or relative URLs for web pages in that way.
 Imagine being restricted to only ever being able to use absolute paths; it would not be good!

+So I guess I lied earlier when I said there's not much to component groups.
+In fact, they let you do something very useful: use local refs.